 If you let your eyes wander in that position, all these statues look just beautiful in front of the blue sky and the green vegetation.

 Manila North Cemetary, Philippines

-I warmly recommend a guided tour through North Cemetary, the information given is very interesting.
+I warmly recommend a guided tour through North Cemetery, the information given is very interesting.
 For example, head over to red Carabao Hostel right next door where they offer very good tours.
-And if you want to do something good afterwards, volunteer for one of the organisations taking care of the young inhabitants of the cemetary.
+And if you want to do something good afterwards, volunteer for one of the organisations taking care of the young inhabitants of the cemetery.

 I plan to update this post as I keep on travelling.
 Feel free to suggest other beautiful cemetaries that I haven’t included yet!